jaredhanson/passport/.github/ISSUE_TEMPLATE.md

 responsible manner.
 This also allows time for coordinating with affected parties in order to mitigate negative consequences.

+If neither of the above two scenarios apply to your situation, you should open an issue.
+Delete this paragraph and the text above, and fill in the information requested below.

 <!-- Provide a brief summary of the issue in the title field above. -->